Online Stock Trading Plan

 Indeed this is a weakness, but if I succumb to this temptation, at the very least I must track it and see the impact it has on my trading.
 I know from past experience that the results of any impulse plays over time are poor, and this reminder keeps me from taking these trades.
 I will jot notes on these online stock trades.
 Did I jump in too soon?
 Did I miss a fill?
 Did I chase?

-I also will note any overall trends in my online stock trading trading.
+I also will note any overall trends in my online stock trading.
 How many days did I start off losing but end up on the plus side?
 How many days did I start off strong only to give it all back?
 What was going on that day in terms of interruptions?
 I know from past experience I get in trouble when I start off strong and start to go for “bigger trades with house money.”
 I will keep track of any days where I let greed get the best of me, then work on reducing the amount of those days.

 What Are My Drawdown Rules for 2005 in my online stock trading?

 If I am down 15 percent for the month, I will cut my position size in half for the rest of the month.
-If I am down 20 percent for the month, I will stop trading the rest of the month.
+If I am down 20 percent for the month, I will stop trading for the rest of the month.
 If I hit a 30-percent total drawdown, it is time for a six-week break from trading.
 My daily drawdown max for intraday trading is $3,000 per $100,000.
 If at the end of the day I exceed this level, I am on probation the next day.
 If I exceed $3,000 per $100,000 again that week, I am done for the rest of the week.
 This is my punishment for breaking trading rules.
 I will hedge commodity swing trades in volatile markets with options.

-What Are My Profit Rules for 2005in my online stock trading?
+What Are My Profit Rules for 2005 in my online stock trading?

 My target daily average goal for intraday online stock trading is $500 per day per $100,000.
 This is conservative and achievable, and it equates to $120,000 a year.
 I will focus on generating five $2,000 per $100,000 days per month.
 This means I don’t have to trade every day.
 I know from past experience my best trading days are Tuesday, Wednesday and Thursday.
-Thus, I will focus more on trading on these days.
+Thus, I will focus more on trading these days.
 If I am up more than $2,000 per $100,000 before noon, I will continue to trade until I have a losing trade, at which point it’s time to stop for the day.
 If I have a day where I make $5,000 per $100,000, I will take the next day off to escape those feelings of euphoria that cause online stock traders to do stupid things like double up on positions or trade without a stop.
 I will stop online stock trading for the rest of the month at $20,000 per $100,000.
 I will track my daily equity curve by using an excel spreadsheet.

 I will withdraw 50 percent of my online stock trading profits at the end of each quarter.
 I will never add money to an account that is down and will never meet a margin call.
 I will add money to an account that has proven itself with positive returns.
-The reason I will withdraw online stock trading profits is because this is the best way to protect them.
-These profits allow me to invest in other asset classes, pay for family vacations and fund other projects.
+The reason I will withdraw online stock trading profits is that this is the best way to protect them.
+These profits allow me to invest in other asset classes, pay for family vacations, and fund other projects.
 It also is a reminder that the numbers on the screen are real and represent real cash.

 My Office Setup for Online Stock Trading?